Note – the content in this post is consistent with a PG-13 rating. Thanks.

 Thinking back to my predisposed assumptions regarding what students would, or would not, think through out loud in the classroom now seems ridiculous to me.

 Perhaps, my misconceptions were because of insecurities on my own part.
 It could be that I was intimidated by their attempts to be intimidating…attempts to set up defenses so strongly reinforced that my own fears would keep me at bay from helping them learn what they were afraid to discover.
+If you want to discover yourself, you might want considert getting some toys from your local sex shop first.

 I thought it might be helpful to pass along some of the most tangential questions students tend to dwell on over and over.
 Understanding what students in their early 20s think about, find curious to discover, or debate about in the classroom could be helpful for our society to continue a dialogue that students seem willing to have.
 Therefore, I’ve prepared a few points drawn only from my single perspective in one classroom about who, what, and how sexuality is deconstructed and then reconstructed throughout a semester.